Planning-Inspectorate/back-office/README.md

 npm run dev
 ```

-This will run all apps in dev mode.
-For example the Web app will run the Sass compiler, Rollup for JS bundling and various other tools (most of them in watch mode).

-Then you can open the local dev server `http://localhost:8080`.
+You can then open the local development server at `http://localhost:8080`.

 ### Setting up Database locally